-HISTORY & MYTH Under Khrushchev, several significant international incidents unfolded.
+Under Khrushchev, several significant international incidents unfolded.
 In 1956, Soviet troops violently crushed a popular uprising in Hungary, and in 1961, the East German government erected the Berlin Wall to prevent Soviet Bloc defectors from escaping to West Berlin, an enclave in East Germany controlled by American, British, and French forces.
-Most notable was the Cuban Missile Crisis in 1962, when the USSR provided nuclearcapable missiles to Cuban allies just south of the US, leading to a tense stalemate that nearly resulted in a nuclear war.
+Most notable was the Cuban Missile Crisis in 1962, when the USSR provided nuclearcapable missiles to Cuban allies just south of the US, leading to a tense stalemate that nearly resulted the USSR fell behind the West technologically, Brezhnev increasingly relied on hydrocarbon exports to maintain living standards, while funding the country's global military footprint (see Economics and Resources).

-The Brezhnev Era: In 1964, the conservative Leonid Brezhnev and his allies ousted Khrushchev and tightened political and economic control.
-The Komitet Gosudarstvennov Bezopasnosti (Committee for State Security, or KGB - the secret police) constrained dissidents, sending those who refused to conform to psychiatric institutions or exile.
-As the economy stagnated and the USSR fell behind the West technologically, Brezhnev increasingly relied on hydrocarbon exports to maintain living standards, while funding the country's global military footprint (see p.
-3 of Economics and Resources).
+The Brezhnev Era: In 1964, the conservative Leonid Brezhnev and his Khrushchev tightened political and economic The Komitet Gosudarstvennov Bezopasnosti (Committee for State Security, or KGB the secret police) constrained dissidents, sending those who refused to conform to psychiatric institutions or exile.
+As the economy stagnated and

 In 1968, Brezhnev approved the invasion of Czechoslovakia, which had attempted to liberalize its communist political system.
 This reassertion of control over the Soviet Bloc formally began the Brezhnev Doctrine, which involved military intervention in countries where socialist rule was threatened.
-Under Brezhnev, the USSR aided friendly regimes in Angola, Ethiopia, Mozambique, Vietnam, and others.
+Under Brezhnev. the USSR aided friendly regimes in Angola, Ethiopia.
+Mozambique.
+Vietnam, and others.
 A notable example was the 1979 Soviet invasion of Afghanistan, which resulted in a decadelong, failed attempt to prop up the communist government there.